 In May 2014, the IASB issued IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") which supersedes IAS 11 - Construction Contracts, IAS 18 - Revenue, IFRIC 13 - Customer Loyalty Programmes, IFRIC 15 - Agreements for the Construction of Real Estate, IFRIC 18 - Transfers of Assets from Customers, and SIC 31 - Revenue - Barter Transactions Involving Advertising Services.
-IFRS 15 establishes a comprehensive five-step model framework for the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+IFRS 15 establishes a comprehensive five-step model framework for the nature, amount, timing, and uncertainty of revenue and cash flows arising from a contract with a customer.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is currently evaluating the impact the final standard is expected to have on its consolidated financial statements.
+Either a modified retrospective application or full retrospective application is required for IFRS 15.
+The Company has not committed to either application, but it is expected that the Company will apply the full retrospective approach upon transition on January 1, 2018.